cpske/programming1/Home.md

 # Programming 1 for SKE 2017 students

-[About](About.md) the course lists required programming tools and documentation.
+[About](About.md) the course has required programming tools and documentation.

 ## Topics for this week